 American Indian Ministry

-This ministry operates out of the Parish of Saint Gichitwaa Kateri.
-The American Indian Ministry serves the South-Central Minneapolis community through its presence, providing direct support to an estimated 2,500 children, adults, and elderly persons on an annual basis within American Indian Catholic families.
+Operating out of the Parish of Saint Gichitwaa Kateri, the American Indian Ministry serves the South-Central Minneapolis community through its presence, providing direct support to an estimated 2,500 children, adults, and elderly persons on an annual basis within American Indian Catholic families.
 Their Sunday worshipping community serves around 75 individuals on average.
-They pay special attention to the needs and concerns in the Indian Community in the Archdiocese, attempting to bring partners together to address the most critical issues.
+They pay special attention to the needs and concerns in the Indian Community in this Archdiocese, attempting to bring partners together to address the most critical issues.

 - The Miigeweyon Hearse Project

-- Pipe Ceremonies, Memorial of the Dead, Indian Drum and Dance, Naming Ceremonies
+- American Indian Cultural Programs: Pipe Ceremonies, Memorial of the Dead, Indian Drum and Dance, Naming Ceremonies

 - Regional Kateri Conference